Moremar/IT_tutorials/CyberSecurity/Linux/BashCommands.md

   - `-c` : count the number of lines in which the pattern is found (each line counts only once)
   - `-s` : suppress errors about non-existent files or missing permissions
   - `-l` : only show the name of the files that have a match
-  - `-v` : invert match, matches lines that do not countain the pattern
+  - `-v` : invert match, matches lines that do not contain the pattern
   - `-q` : check if a pattern is present, exit with code 0 if present, else 1
   - `--color` : highlight the match in color
   Basic Regular Expression allows the use of the following meta-characters :